juhokarppinen/putter/README.md

 # Putter

 A simple web app for tracking disc golf putting practice.
+The application is available at https://putter.netlify.app